Dominhthai/MINT/README.md

 ## Checkpointing and Linear Probing
 PyTorch Lightning controls checkpointing, and by default it saves the best model according to a monitored validation metric.

-- By default (SSL methods), the code monitors `acc1` (downstream validation accuracy) and saves the top checkpoint automatically.
+- By default, the code monitors `acc1` (downstream validation accuracy) and saves the top checkpoint automatically.
 - Linear probing runs as a callback after validation.
 It trains a lightweight downstream classifier and logs metrics to TensorBoard, but it does not directly decide checkpoint saving unless you explicitly monitor its logged scalar with a `ModelCheckpoint`.
 - You can customize the monitored metric in configs or programmatically (e.g., to use linear probe accuracy) by setting a `ModelCheckpoint(monitor=...)` in the trainer callbacks.